Koredotcom/koredotai-docs/docs/platform/instructions/en/latest/Agent Transfer/genesys.md

 1. In order to retrieve your organization ID, please follow the steps mentioned at https://developer.mypurecloud.com/api/webchat/widget-version2.html#obtain_your_genesys_cloud_organization_id

-2. Paste this Organization ID under the same field in the SmartAssist configuration tab.
+2. Paste this Organization ID under the Organization ID field in the configuration tab.

 </container>